ispeters/async_scope/asyncscope.md

 `sender<Sndr>` or `async_scope_token<Token>` is `false`, the expression `spawn_future(sndr, token, env)` is ill-formed.

-[3]{.pnum} For the expression `spawn_future(sndr, token, env)` let `stok` be a stop token that will receive stop requests as follows:

-- `stok` receives stop requests sent from the returned future and any stop requests sent to the stop token returned from `get_stop_token(env)`;
+[3]{.pnum} For the expression `spawn_future(sndr, token, env)` let `stok` be a stop token that will receive stop requests sent from the returned future and any stop requests sent to the stop token returned from `get_stop_token(env)`
-- otherwise `stok` only receives stop requests sent from the returned future.

 [4]{.pnum} Let _`spawn-future-state-base`_ be an exposition-only class template defined below: